Sacred Spaces

 Interfaith Community Space

-New as of Fall 2020, this space is Sexton 400 - a beautiful space with a gorgeous view of campus, natural light, and central location on the SJU campus.
+Located in Sexton 400 – a beautiful space with a gorgeous view of campus, natural light, and central location on the SJU campus.
 This space is intended for one of any faith to use for prayer, meditation, worship, or otherwise celebrate their faith tradition, recognizing that with many faith traditions on campus, we can come together in dialogue, prayer, and cooperation.
 This space can fit about 12 people.
+Open anytime

 Stella Maris Chapel